move-lab/lab-whatthestreet/README.md

 To import the data into the mongodb, you should:

-- download an example city from that link TODO REPLACE LINK HERE , AND REPLACE CITY NAME BELOW
+- download an example city from that link TODO REPLACE LINK HERE

 - import  the data with this command (you need to import each city in this db name schema:  ${cityname}_coiled_2 )